yacinecheikh/openlisp/architecture.md

 (print (repr (kw "before-eval")))
 -> :before-eval
 ```
 There is currently no builtin syntax for keywords, although `(repr)` represents them with a prefix `:`.
-This is done in order to minimize the complexity of the parser until a more scalable alternative to the tokenizer state machine is found.
+This is done in order to minimize the complexity of the parser, and especially the tokenizer state machine.

 #### Function constructor